calumngimhk/calumngimhk.github.io/_posts/2019-07-18-router-first-line-of-defense.md

 > **A router is a networking device that forwards data packets between computer networks**.

-If the internet could be likened to a warzone then the router sitting between your digital devices and ISP[^1] would be well thought of as a line of first defense against invasion and ruin!
+If the internet can be likened to a warzone then the router sitting between your digital devices and ISP[^1] could be well thought of as a line of first defense against invasion and ruin!

 >